-The Chief of Police is hereby authorized to require the registration and approval of all Burglar alarm systemsprior to their installation.
+The Chief of Police is hereby authorized to require the registration and approval of all Burglarsecurity alarm systems prior to their installation.
 Alarm permit applications will be available at the Police Department.

-§ 204-3-2 Interconnection of automatic dialing devices.
-[Amended at time of adoption of Code]
+§ 204-3 Interconnection of automatic dialing devices.

-No automatic dialing device shall be interconnected to any telephone numbers at the Police Department after the effective date of this bylaw.

-Within six months after the effective date of this bylaw, all automatic dialing devices interconnected to any telephone numbers at the Police Department shall be disconnected therefrom at the expense of the user.
+- A. No automatic dialing device shall be interconnected to any telephone numbers at the Police Department after the effective date of this bylaw. - B. Within six months after the effective date of this bylaw, all automatic dialing devices interconnected to any telephone numbers at the Police Department shall be disconnected therefrom at the expense of the user.
 The user of each such device shall be responsible for having the device disconnected upon notification by the Chief of Police and/or his designee.

-§ 204-4-3\Control and curtailment of signals emitted by alarm systems.
-[Amended at time of adoption of Code]
+§ 204-4 Control and curtailment of signals emitted by alarm systems.

-- A. Every alarm user shall submit to the Chief of Police and/or his designee the names and telephone numbers of at least two other persons who are authorized to respond to an emergency signal transmitted by an alarm system and who can open the premises where in the alarm system is installed. - BA.
-All alarm systems installed after the effective date of this bylaw which use an audible horn or bell shall be equipped with a device that will shut off such horn or bell within 15 minutes after activation of the alarm system. - CB.
-Any alarm system emitting a continuous and uninterrupted signal for more than 15 minutes between 7:00 p.m. and 6:00 a.m. which cannot be shut off or otherwise curtailed due to the absence or unavailability of the alarm user or those persons designated by him, and which disturbs the peace, comfort, or repose of the neighborhood or of a considerable number of inhabitants of the area where the alarm system is located, shall constitute a public nuisance.
+- A. Every alarm user shall submit to the Chief of Police and/or his designee the names and telephone numbers of at least two other persons who are authorized to respond to an emergency signal transmitted by an alarm system and who can open the premises where inwherein the alarm system is installed. - B. All alarm systems installed after the effective date of this bylaw which use an audible horn or bell shall be equipped with a device that will shut off such horn or bell within 15 minutes after activation of the alarm system. - C. Any alarm system emitting a continuous and uninterrupted signal for more than 15 minutes between 7:00 p.m. and 6:00 a.m. which cannot be shut off or otherwise curtailed due to the absence or unavailability of the alarm user or those persons designated by him, and which disturbs the peace, comfort, or repose of the neighborhood or of a considerable number of inhabitants of the area where the alarm system is located, shall constitute a public nuisance.
 Upon receiving complaints regarding such a continuous and uninterrupted signal, the Chief of Police and/or his designee shall endeavor to contact the alarm user, or members of the alarm user's family, or those persons designated by the alarm user in an effort to abate the nuisance.
 The Chief of Police and/or his designee shall cause to be recorded the names and addresses of all complaints and the time each complaint was made.